iglightapp/HR/README.md

 # HR
-"The attached log file has real data which was collected over 3 months from one of Lightapp’s client.
+"The attached excel file has real data which was collected over 3 months from one of Lightapp’s client.
 The raw data is organized in a single table with following fields:
 - meter_id
 - Timestamp